Carreau/ipython-wiki/IPEP-20:-Informal-structure-of-cell-metadata.md

 [Note that there is no worksheet-level metadata, since the worksheet structure will be removed in 2.0.]

 This proposal describes the use of cell-level metadata, but we should bear in mind that such a description should also be done for the 2 other types of metadata.

+# General advice on metadata

+IPython notebook file are ment to be cross-language, hence the file format shoudl as much as possible help with this.

+## metadata type

+For cross-language compatibility and efficiency it is advised to avoid having the same field in the metadata structure beeing able to store data of different type.

+## metadta value

+For the same reason, it is advised in general to avoid when possible to rely on `undefined` or `None` values, as well as value that could be considered as such.
+In particular some languages might not make the distinction between the absence of the field and its value beeing set to undefined or fact that empty string `''`, the number `0` (zero) and the boolean `false` might be indistinguishable.

+## metadata presence/conservation

+Implementation should not make any assumption in the metadata presence or the value contained in it.
+The metadata filed itself shoudl always be present in the relevant places, but should be set to at least empty dictionary when no metadata is present.
+Application/plugin shoudl try as much as possible to keep the structure of metadata they don't know how to handle unless if reqeusted by user interaction.
+This encompass both unknown field, as well as known field with unknown stucture/type.

+## avoid name conflict

+To avoid name collision, it is advised to avoid generic name like  `value` , `key`, `...`,  and recommended to store plugin/application specific value under a subkey with an explicit name.

 # Cell metadata fields: `Name` and `tags`

 For IPython Notebook 2.0, it has been decided to include two optional fields in metadata that could be expected by the Notebook and NbViewer, `name` and `tags`.
 The current proposal will explain the goal and usage of the `name` and `tags` fields, as well as a few good practices when reading/writing them.

 These two fields will be added because of the need when converting a notebook to be able to identify an individual cell, as well as groups of cells.
 This is not